docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

 the platform you are using, and loading it into JavaScript as an ExternalObject instance.
 A shared library is implemented by a DLL in Windows, a bundle or framework in Mac OS, or a SharedObject in UNIX.

-For complete details, see Chapter 7, :ref:`integrating-external-libraries`.
+For complete details, see :ref:`integrating-external-libraries`.

 .. _additional-utilities-and-features: